Apollys/PoEDynamicLootFilter/Readme.md

  - [ ] Test suite: Change `CHECK` macro to `CHECK_EQ`, etc
  - [ ] (Low priority) fix not parsing tags for custom rules
  - [ ] Refactor frontend AHK script
+   - [x] Reorder and organize build GUI code
+   - [ ] Write helper functions to make GUI construction more concise.
+         For example, combining setting font with creating an item
+   - [ ] Resolve minor questions in AHK script (ctr-f TODO)
+   - [ ] Refactor all of the code to use a functional style
  - [x] Add tests for newly added featuers:
    - [x] Stacked currency
    - [x] Essences